Technological and industrial history of Canada: Industrial techniques and processes

 The lumber industry grew to become one of Canada's most important economic engines during this period.
 A market for Canadian wood developed in Britain where access to traditional sources of lumber for the construction of ships for the Royal Navy, as well as industrial structures, was blocked by Napoleon in 1806.
 As a result, Britain turned to her colonies in North America to supply masts for her ships as well as sawn lumber and square timber.
 Other wood products included barrel staves, shingles, box shooks and spool wood for textile factories.
 Growth during this period was staggering.
 In 1805, 9000 loads of lumber arrived in Britain from Canada.
 In 1807, the total number rose to 27,000 loads, in 1809, 90,000 and by 1846, 750,000 loads.

-Water was necessary for the transport of lumber to saw mill and ports as well as providing the power for the saw mills themselves and as a result the forest industry developed along the rivers of New Brunswick, Quebec and Ontario, including the Mirimachi, St. John, Ottawa and Gatineau.
+Water was necessary for the transport of lumber to saw mill and ports as well as providing the power for the saw mills themselves and as a result the forest industry developed along the rivers of New Brunswick, Quebec and Ontario, including the Miramichi, St. John, Ottawa and Gatineau.
 The logging itself was a winter activity and began with the first snowfall when roads and camps were built in the forest.
 Trees were cut with steel axes until about 1870 when the two-man crosscut saw was introduced.
 The felled trees had their branches removed and were hauled over the snow roads by teams of oxen or horses to the nearest frozen stream or river.
 In the spring melt they would be carried by the rushing water downstream to the mills.
 Often the logs "jammed" and on the way the lumberjacks would undertake the very dangerous lob of breaking the "jam".
 Where there were rapids or obstacles, special timber "slides" were constructed to aid transport.
 Large numbers of logs were often assembled into rafts to aid their movement or into very large booms which drifted down river to mills and market.
 A number of large firms appeared as a result of this activity including, Cunard and Pollok, Gilmour and Co. in New Brunswick, William Price in Chicoutimi, Quebec and J.R.Booth in Ottawa.
 The introduction of the railway at mid-century served to decrease the importance of water transport for the industry.